bskim45/dtags/README.md

 $ dtags help
 ```

-For those who are big fan of docker:
+For those who are big fan of docker (also available in quay.io/bskim45/dtags):
 ```bash
 $ docker run -it --rm bskim45/dtags tags bskim45/dtags
 latest